vjeantet/bitfan/processors/httppoller/README.md

 # HTTPPOLLER
-HTTPPoller allows you to call an HTTP Endpoint, decode the output of it into an event
+HTTPPoller allows you to call an HTTP Endpoint, decode the output into an event

 ## Synopsys